antonio-petricca/buddy-linux/README.md

 - A bit of Linux knowledge is required to follow instructions.

-### CONs

-- A bit of Linux knowledge is required to follow instructions.

 ## Pre-requisites

 - Boot from a Live Debian or derived distribution.